bmgwaro/Interactive-shopping-list/README.md

 - An "add" button that allows you to add your item to the shopping list.

 - A "mark purchased" button which allows the user to mark all items in the list as purchased.
+Purchased items should have a green background color.

 **Note that you can also click on each one of the items in the list in order to independently mark the clicked item as already purchased**

 - A "clear list" button that allows the user to delete all the items from their shopping list after they are done with their shopping.

+_Once you click on the clear list button, you would have to refresh the page in order to use the application to make a new shopping list_